-• often referred to as a 'Section 20'.

-• The child may be legally removed from their parents without parental consent.
+- often referred to as a 'Section 20', and can include Section 42, (to include College age students). - The child may be legally removed from their parents without parental consent.
 This is when the court concludes that a child could be harmed if they stay at home.
 This is referred to as a 'Care Order'.